androidseb25/iGotify-Notification-Assistent/README.md

 * `GOTIFY_URLS` = the local gotify sever URL e.g.: `http://gotify`
 * `GOTIFY_CLIENT_TOKENS` = the client token from the Gotify Client e.g.: `cXXXXXXXX`
 * `SECNTFY_TOKENS` = the SecNtfy Token that you get from the app after configure it e.g.: `NTFY-DEVICE-XXXXXX`

+*These three environment variables above aren't required when the Gotify & iGotify Instances available over a domain!*

 * `ENABLE_CONSOLE_LOG` = you can disable unnecessary console logs (default: true)
 * `ENABLE_SCALAR_UI` = you can now disable the Endpoint page (default: true)